Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 CachedBuild is a snapshot built from successful compiler output on disk.
 Internally it stores HashMaps such as:

-NodeInfo includes fields like src, name_location, and referenced_declaration.
+NodeInfo includes fields like src, name_location, referenced_declaration, and scope.

 At request time, the server uses this snapshot to resolve references quickly, then merges results from other cached builds to get cross-file coverage.